-Installation of the terrestrial transmission cables could disturb contaminants potentially deposited in the soil due to the extended use of portions of these areas as railroads and the current and former use of nearby areas for industrial and commercial operations.
-The Soil and Materials Management Plan in Appendix L describes procedures for identifying and managing contaminated soils.
+The installation of the overland transmission cables could disturb contaminants potentially deposited in the soil due to the extended use of portions of these areas as road shoulders and the current and former use of nearby areas for industrial and commercial operations.
+The Soil Management Plan in Appendix L describes procedures for identifying and managing contaminated soils.